MBL Summer Research Fellows

 Albert and Ellen Grass Faculty Awards

-Four investigators have been awarded the first Grass Faculty Awards at the MBL this summer.
-The goal of this new Program is to take advantage of the collaborative environment of the MBL and bring together neuroscientists at the Assistant or Associate Professor level from different institutions to work together to conduct specific research in neuroscience.
+Four investigators have been awarded Grass Faculty Awards at the MBL this summer.
+The goal of this Program is to take advantage of the collaborative environment of the MBL and bring together neuroscientists at the Assistant or Associate Professor level from different institutions to work together to conduct specific research in neuroscience.

 Dart Scholars Program in Learning and Memory